“I Remember Pearl’s (and The Village Bazaar, Hill’s, Nate’s, Perelman’s, Shapiro’s, I. Miller’s, and others)

-Yes, my family and my mother (Frances Cohen)’s “extended family”* and “in-law families”# were truly “a family of stores”.
+Yes, my family, my mother (Frances Cohen)’s “extended family”* and the “in-law families”# was a true “family of stores”.
 Over the years I have gotten older, I would always tell anyone who would listen about our “family of stores”.

 Let the story begin…

 I am driven to create this website because I wanted to document a fascinating story about “a family of stores.”
 Using a website gives tremendous flexibility in gathering and posting data.

 I have been talking about creating this website for a number of years.
 The time has come to “put pen to paper”, or more correctly “e-paper.”.
 My plan is to use this website to collect the history of the stores that are associated with my extended family.
 Once the information is documented and codified, I plan to self-publish a book.

 This website will constantly evolve as I document the story and do more research.
 My first phase is to document the existence of all the stores by creating a page for each store.
 I will then add information about the history of the store (where it was located when it opened and when it closed, ), newspaper ads, pictures, people who worked in the store, what merchandise they sold, events affecting the store (fires, robberies, personal recollections, etc.).

 A Family of Stores – Store Locations (A Google map) – A Bird’s Eye View

 Some of the first questions asked are: How many stores are you talking about and where were they?